Ayurvedic nutrition, herbs & lifestyle changes: what’s in it for me?

 How does it work in practice?

-During the initial consultation, you will be asked questions about your complaints, medical history, food habits, digestion, lifestyle etc. Based on that the practitioner will establish a working hypothesis about the nature and origins of your imbalance.
-Traditional methods of diagnosis, such as pulse and tongue diagnosis, will be used to confirm the observations.
+During the initial consultation, you will be asked questions about your complaints, medical history, food habits, digestion, lifestyle etc. Traditional methods of diagnosis, such as pulse and tongue diagnosis, will also be used.
+The practitioner will establish a working hypothesis about the nature and origins of your imbalance and offer you a treatment plan.

 You will receive a concise nutritional plan and lifestyle recommendations.
 You will also receive a herbal mix or an individual herb that you will need to take for several months.
-After the initial consultation, patients usually come back in about 1.5-2 months because they need time to introduce the suggested changes into their daily routines.
+After the initial consultation, it will take you some time to introduce the suggested changes into your daily routine.
+It is recommended to have a follow-up consultation in about 1.5-2 months to see how you respond to the treatment and to adjust it if needed.
 In the meantime there is a possibility to ask questions via e-mail.

 This is a complementary approach, so you will never be asked to stop any medication you are currently on.
 In the course of treatment it may happen that you no longer need it or need smaller doses, but that you would then discuss with your conventional healthcare provider.